 This particular variety has a delicious light taste and wonderful creamy texture.

-Known as the Ambrosia of the Bees, 2die4 Live Foods Certified Organic Bee Pollen has a delicate floral bouquet and a pleasantly subtle sweetness.
+Known as the Ambrosia of the Bees, Organic Bee Pollen has a delicate floral bouquet and a pleasantly subtle sweetness.

-Our Certified Organic Bee Pollen is one of Nature’s finest superfoods.
-Flower pollen is combined with nectar and Alchemy from the bees, catalysing mild fermentation which in turn creates biochemical transformations and increased nutrient bioavailability.
+Organic Bee Pollen is one of Nature’s finest superfoods.
+Flower pollen is combined with nectar and a little bit of magic from the bees, catalysing mild fermentation which in turn creates biochemical transformations and increased nutrient bioavailability.

 The nutrient content varies considerably depending on the type of plants the bees have been harvesting, the season, and other variables.
 Typical analysis shows a vast array of biologically active substances including proteins, carbs, amino acids, lipids, antioxidants, enzymes, and minerals.